 Negative pleasure (which actually most people have experienced but do not realize it) is entirely unconscious.
 This of course is why it is so terribly difficult to heal and why you asked the question in the first place.
 It is a concept that is foreign to many people, but one that can keep us in a place of illness year in and year out.

-Negative pleasure is a tough challenge to overcome because the underlying emotional process is unconscious.
-The attachment of pleasure to pain often occurs in early childhood – so it is not an attachment that is not disengaged by resorting to logical reasoning alone.
+The attachment of pleasure to pain often occurs in early childhood.
+It is not an attachment that is not disengaged by resorting to logical reasoning alone.

 From my personal experience, you have to address the problem from both an intellectual (and logical) perspective and also address the underlying feelings that are involved.
 For me the latter challenge has been the most difficult.